-PROJECT UPDATE - CONTINUING: Get comments by Extension Office
+PROJECT UPDATE - CONTINUING:

-Water Supply Augmentation
+Water Supply Augmentation: 10-15 years

 The Village of Alda and Village of Wood River both have water supply issues which could make their citizens more vulnerable to drought than communities which have an adequate water supply.
 The State has some revolving loan programs which could be tapped to expand their water supply.